My AI Journey: A Timeline of Tinkering, Models, and Machines

 Mid-2025: The Leap

 Big changes were happening at my corporate job at the same time as all this tinkering.
-I decided I could give it a go — building something of my own.
-At the time, I had no idea what I could build, but I knew these capabilities could 15x yourself.
+I decided I could give it a go and build something of my own.
+By the time I left in mid-2025, the 'AI agent multiplier' had become obvious.
+I saw that one person, with the right orchestration, could operate at a completely different scale.

 In June 2025, I went to the AI Engineer World's Fair in San Francisco.
 My eyes were opened.
-Not just to the technology — I'd been deep in that for two years — but to the ecosystem, the community, and the sheer pace of what was coming.
+It wasn't just the technology.
+I'd been deep in that for two years.
+I saw the ecosystem, the community, and the sheer pace of what was coming.

 I left Barclays.
-Not because my finance career was over — but because I needed to be at the forefront of this change.
+My finance career wasn't over.
+I just needed to be at the forefront of this change.
 It felt like the dotcom era all over again.
 Back then, I knew the internet would reshape the world and the future of work.
 This felt the same, but bigger.

 The AI Assistant's Legacy

 The ai_assistant is for sure a casualty of the bitter lesson.
-Commercial tools — Claude Code, Codex, Cursor — have caught up and surpassed what one person could maintain alongside everything else.
-I'm admittedly a little jealous that everyone now has a similar level of capability that I've had for a while — but that's how progress works.
+Commercial tools like Claude Code, Codex, and Cursor have caught up and surpassed what one person could maintain alone.
+I'm admittedly a little jealous that everyone now has the same capabilities I've had for a while, but that's how progress works.
 I'll be open-sourcing it soon once I've cleaned it up, so people can see the approach in detail.

 However, its precise AI coding orchestration is still unmatched in some ways, I believe.
-The DSL, the guardrails, the workflow automation — these were designed for my specific way of working.
+The DSL, the guardrails, and the workflow automation were all designed for my specific way of working.
 But the gap has closed enough that it's no longer necessary, at least for my current projects.

 The real legacy isn't the code.
 It's the thinking.
-Every principle that went into the AI assistant — structured workflows, human checkpoints, quality gates, multi-model orchestration — lives on in what I'm building now.
-And the fact that these ideas are now showing up in mainstream tools tells me the instincts were right, even if the implementation was rough around the edges.
+Every principle that went into the AI assistant, from structured workflows to human checkpoints and quality gates, lives on in what I'm building now.
+The fact that these ideas are now showing up in mainstream tools tells me the instincts were right, even if the implementation was rough around the edges.

 The Bigger Picture

 Here's what most people miss: coding was just the first domain.
-AI agents took hold in software development first because code is easy to verify — you run the tests, the build passes or it doesn't.
+AI agents took hold in software development first because code is easy to verify.
+You run the tests, and either the build passes or it doesn't.
 The feedback loop is tight and the rewards are clear.

 But the same trajectory is coming for every white-collar discipline.
 Compliance analysis.
 Risk reporting.
 Document review.
 Financial modelling.
 Project management.
 Any structured knowledge work where you can define what "good" looks like is on the same path that coding just went through.

-For anyone coming from a corporate background — and I spent 20 years in that world — this is the shift to pay attention to.
-Not because AI is coming for your job tomorrow, but because the people who learn to orchestrate agents effectively will operate at a scale that's simply not possible manually.
-That's not a tech story — it's an operating model.
+For anyone coming from a corporate background, and I spent 20 years in that world, this is the shift to pay attention to.
+AI isn't coming for your job tomorrow.
+Instead, the people who learn to orchestrate agents effectively will operate at a scale that's simply not possible manually.
+That's not a tech story, it's an operating model.

 I'll go deeper on Mission Control and the HITL App in upcoming posts.